 Issues to Focus on First

 Archive and Category Subpages Pagination

-Many CMS systems (Wordpress, for example.
-However, this issue is present in other platforms too) automatically copy the title tag between archive and category subpages.
+Many CMS systems automatically copy the title tag between archive and category subpages.
 As a result, any subsequent category subpage often triggers the duplicate title tag error.

 The bad news?
-There is no way to prevent site audit tool from identifying this as an issue.
+There is no way to prevent a site audit and analysis tool from identifying this as an issue.
 And so, your only two options to fix this are: